I’d like to report the occurrence of slime molds at the "Park" for Myxomycetes located in my woods. What is My Myxomycetes Park?

 Very roughly speaking, I think the Myxomycetes can be divided into two groups depending on where they form fruiting bodies.
 That is to say, one group forms fruiting bodies on the dead fallen leaves and the other on the dead damp logs.

-Recently I feel that the number of the decayed logs suitable for the slime mold has been steadily declining in the forest where I always investigate.
-Since almost all the woods near-by are occupied by ceder trees and cypress trees whose dead logs are unsuitable for slime molds, I think if let nature take its course, there would be a shortage of decayed logs suitable for slime molds in the woods.
-For example, the dead logs derived from oak trees, other deciduous trees and the pine trees, to name a few.
+Since almost all the trees in near-by woods are occupied by ceder trees and cypress trees and these dead logs are unfavorable for the occurrence of slime molds in my experience.
+I think if let nature take its course, there would be a shortage of decayed logs favorable for slime molds in the woods.

-From this point of view, I have collected many dead logs of such kinds from various places, put them at the margin of my woods (in fact it's very small though) last year to make the "nursery" (below photo).
-I think that it is better for the Myxomycetes to place the dead logs near the edge of a forest or beside a forest road where the weak sunlight shines than in the deep in a forest where little sunlight shines during the day.
+From this point of view, I have collected many dead logs suitable for slime molds from various places, put them at the corner of my woods last year to make the "park" (below photo).
+But I think it really just looks like the garbage dump to the person who do not know the circumstances.

-Last updated on May 27th.
+Last updated on Octobar 26th.

 Comments